gwc-summer-newark-nj/alexa_skill/ex/test2.md

 > Alexa ask TV Show Finder what channel is Silicon Valley on? <br>
 > Alexa ask TV Show Finder what network is `FILL-IN-BLANK` <br>
+> Alexa ask TV Show Finder what is `FILL-IN-BLANK` about?
+> Alexa ask TV Show Finder what time is `FILL-IN-BLANK?

 Did it work?